-The Ribble Way Trail Runs return for their second year organised by the Rotary Club of Preston Guild.
+The Ribble Way Trail Runs return for their third year organised by the Rotary Club of Preston Guild.
 The runs will take place along the scenic banks of the River Ribble starting and finishing at The Dolphin Inn – Marsh Lane, Longton, Preston.
 The courses are part of the Ribble Way footpath, crossing fields and traditional stiles and passing through kissing gates.
 All proceeds will be donated to local, national and international charities.

 The idea for the Ribble Way Run came from one of our members, who, while jogging near to The Dolphin Inn realised there was an opportunity to organise a run in the locality and so the idea was born.

 The 10k course is an out and back trail race on relatively flat paths, through fields crossing a number of traditional stiles and takes in part of the Ribble Way.